DHHZ19/awscdk/README.md

-# Welcome to your CDK Go project!
+# CDK Go project!

-This is a blank project for CDK development with Go.
+In this project I setup a go backend that uses aws cdk, api getway and DynamoDB to setup a login with increpation utlizing bcyrpt.

 The `cdk.json` file tells the CDK toolkit how to execute your app.